irozzo-1A/kubermatic-1/docs/proposals/openshift4-integration.md

 storage
 ```

-This means that some OCP features are not available or broken, and that the burden of aligning the manifests for each version we support is on our side.
+This means that some OCP features are not available or broken, and that we have the burden of aligning the manifests for each version we support.

 Note that using some of the operators is simply not possible due to the k8c architecture (e.g. kube-apiserver, kube-scheckuler, kube-controller-manager).